ShimmerEngineering/Shimmer-C-API/README.md

-# Shimmer-C-API Rev0.7 (BETA)
+# Shimmer-C-API
 The C# APi is currently in a BETA development state, users are free to use and provide feedback.
 For users working on production code we recommend downloading the API from the Shimmer Website http://www.shimmersensing.com/support/wireless-sensor-networks-download/

 To use, build the ShimmerAPI project and make sure the examples (e.g. ShimmerCapture) references the build dll.

-NOTE: Where require the dlls for ShimmerClosedLibrary (algorithms), InTheHand, MathNet.Numerics can be found in the libs folder in the ShimmerAPI project
+NOTE: Where required the dlls for ShimmerClosedLibrary (algorithms), InTheHand, MathNet.Numerics can be found in the libs folder in the ShimmerAPI project

-Changes since Rev0.6
+# REV 0_7
 - BTStream Firmware Is No Longer officially supported
 - Shimmer, Shimmer32Feet, ShimmerSDBT and ShimmerSDBT32Feet has been deprecated, please see ShimmerLogAndStreamSystemSerialPort and ShimmerLogAndStream32Feet, and ShimmerLogAndStreamXamarin (Within the ShimmerCaptureXamarin Project)
 - Major restructuring to code, ensuring platform specific bluetooth controls are strictly seperated between ShimmerLogAndStream and classes which extend it ShimmerLogAndStreamSystemSerialPort/ShimmerLogAndStream32Feet/ShimmerLogAndStreamXamarin